the-evolver/the-evolver/README.md

 ## 🚀 About Me

-I’m Atul, a Software Engineer passionate about building resilient backend architectures and intuitive frontend interfaces.
-I specialize in cloud-native applications, real-time distributed systems, and scaling solutions that work flawlessly across the tech stack.

-Whether it's optimizing a DynamoDB query from 600ms to 150ms, creating RAG tools with OpenAI, or setting up GitHub Actions to slash hotfix deployment times — I do it with performance and elegance in mind.
+Passionate Software Engineer with experience in building scalable backend systems and intuitive frontends.
+I specialize in JavaScript, Java, AWS, and microservices, and thrive on solving complex engineering problems.
+I prioritize clean architecture, high performance, and maintainable, reliable code.

 ---